 From a biomechanical podiatry perspective we can stretch the lumbar erector spine and hip flexors and strengthen our abdominal muscles (core) and gluteus to restore proper alignment and function of the body.
 However this may not be enough.

-When we stand after sitting for a long time we are forced into an anterior tilt position and sometimes stretching and strengthening is not enough.
-Orthotic are corrective medically prescribed innersoles designed to support, control and align the foot whilst correcting mechanical issues from the feet up; treating the cause.
+Orthotics are corrective medically prescribed innersoles designed to support, control and align the foot whilst correcting mechanical issues from the feet up; treating the cause.
 Use of Orthotic therapy is an excellent treatment regime as it will realign the biomechanical structure and control the excess pronation of the foot, eliminating the tractional pull that occur at the muscles such as the hip flexors and erector spine.
-Orthotics will also stabilize the body and reduce tension on joints reducing muscular fatigue in the process.
+Orthotics will also stabilise the body and reduce tension on joints reducing muscular fatigue in the process.

 Did you know?